shruthiramesh194/CincinnatiFireServices-XML/README.md

 **Third Step:** Arrival Time Primary Unit - Time first CFD apparatus arrived on scene at the incident.
 **Forth Step:** Closed_Time_Incident – Time when incident is marked complete in the CAD system

-Based on the above information, we can calculate following and department can make improvements to the services provided.
-Fire and Medical:
+Based on the above information, we can calculate the following and the department can make adjustments to available resources for the services provided - Fire and Medical:

 1. How long did it take to send help
 2. How long did it take to resolve the issue